 Once you select your coverage limit and deductible, you will get a quote for the policy.
 If you’re satisfied with the quote, you’ll just need to provide your billing information and choose when you want your coverage to start.

 What Is Watch Insurance?

-Watch insurance is a stand-alone policy or optional add-on designed to cover the cost of replacing or repairing high-end watches, typically valued in the thousands of dollars.
+Watch insurance is a standalone policy or optional add-on designed to cover the cost of replacing or repairing high-end watches, typically valued at thousands of dollars.
 This is often referred to as a "personal articles policy" by insurance carriers, which is a scheduled policy that lists high-valued items, such as jewelry, artwork, and other valuables such as watches.